edgexfoundry/edgex-docs/docs_src/design/ucr/Common Configuration.md

 - [pending](https://github.com/edgexfoundry/edgex-docs/pull/892) (2022-11-16)

 ### Motivation
 Currently the configuration for all the EdgeX services have many common settings.
 Most of these common settings have the same value for every service deployed in a single EdgeX based solution and possible across identical deployments of the same solution.
-The motivation for the UCR is to limit this redundancy allowing to have a the common settings set one in one location which are across all EdgeX services.
+The motivation for the UCR is to limit this redundancy by having common settings in one location which are then used across all EdgeX services.

 ### Description
 See [Common Configuration](../../../microservices/configuration/CommonConfiguration/#configuration-properties) for complete list of common configuration sections.
 As stated above most of the values for these common settings are the same across all the EdgeX Services.
 Below are a couple examples.